Hewlett Packard Enterprise (HPE) CEO Antonio Neri on Q2 2020 Results - Earnings Call Transcript

 Yes.
 Thanks, Wamsi.
 Great question.
 So, since you mentioned HPE Next, let me start with that.
 I mean, I was the architect of HPE Next in the 2017 year.
 As you know, we launched it in the fall of 2017.
 And I will say HPE Next was a great success story, because it allowed us to re-architect the Company in the key areas in terms of simplification of processes, streamlining our go-to-market model.
 Remember, we went from a worldwide geo to country to more a geo model, where we removed layers.
 And honestly, it allowed us to reinvest back in innovation.
 And that's where I announced the investment of $4 billion at the edge.
 And now, we start seeing the results of that, with great numbers, despite the challenges.
 So, that was a success.
 And remember, we committed to deliver a $800 million in net savings and which we did and we did ahead of schedule.

 Now, to your point, this is a crisis unlike anyone we have faced.
 And I will say, in 2017, I said, listen, we don't envision another cost optimization plan, but this is a cost optimization driven by the pandemic.
 But honestly, I see an opportunity to go faster in our pivot to our strategy, which is to offer everything as-a-service.
 It is very unfortunate that we have this pandemic just causing tremendous economic disruption and obviously a huge impact to communities.
-But, from a business perspective, we are more convicted than ever in our strategy.
+But, from a business perspective, we are more [convinced] [ph] than ever in our strategy.
 And we see it.
 The demand for pervasive ubiquity connectivity.
 That's why access points are very strong for us.
 All cloud -- the cloud experience deployed everywhere from the edge to cloud and the ability to consumer as-a-service.
 And this is where we see tremendous momentum with HPE GreenLake.

 So, for me, it’s right size our cost structure to the new normal.
 And we don't know exactly what the new normal is at this point in time, because we don't know what recovery looks like.
 It's about allocating resources for the areas of growth we see in the future and also increase efficiency because we learn a lot.
 Remember, in Q1, I talked about it.
 We learned quite a lot and we extended the HPE Next, which is now part of this cost optimization and prioritization plan, and digitize everything.